Kim Kardashian settles with SEC over crypto promotion | Law-Order

 Kim Kardashian settles with SEC over crypto promotion

-Kim Kardashian has agreed to settle charges brought by the Securities and Exchange Commission and pay USD 1.26 million for promoting a cryptocurrency on social media without disclosing the payment she received for the plug.
+Kim Kardashian has agreed to pay USD 1.26 million to settle Securities and Exchange Commission charges that she promoted a cryptocurrency on Instagram without disclosing she'd been paid USD 250,000 to do so.

 The SEC said on Monday that the reality TV star and entrepreneur has agreed to cooperate with its ongoing investigation.

-The SEC said Kardashian failed to disclose that she was paid USD 250,000 to publish a post on her Instagram account about EMAX tokens, a crypto asset security being offered by EthereumMax.
+The SEC said Kardashian failed to disclose that she was paid to publish a post on her Instagram account about EMAX tokens, a crypto asset security being offered by EthereumMax.

 Kardashian's post contained a link to the EthereumMax website, which provided instructions for potential investors to purchase EMAX tokens.